Premier: Examples by country

 Australia "premier" is the official title for the heads of government in Australia's six states.
 The term "chief minister" is the title of the head of government in Australia's two self-governing territories, and is effectively equivalent to a premier.

-Canada "premier" is used for the heads of government in Canada's 13 Provinces and territories.
+Canada "premier" is used for the heads of government in Canada's 13 Provinces and territories (see Premier (Canada)).
 "Premier ministre" is the French term for both the Prime Minister of the Canadian federal government and a provincial/territorial premier, so context and/or the office holder's name is needed to determine to which level of government one is referring.
 For example, the "premier ministre du Québec."

-People's Republic of China "premier" is more common and official, but "prime minister" is still used (see Premier of the People's Republic of China).
+People's Republic of China the head of government is officially titled the Premier of the State Council (see Premier of the People's Republic of China).

-Taiwan the head of government is officially the President of the Executive Yuan, but it can also be abbreviated to Premier.
+Taiwan the head of government is officially the President of the Executive Yuan, but the officeholder is commonly referred to as the Premier (see Premier of the Republic of China).

 Cayman Islands the head of government is referred to as the “Premier”, however, as a British Overseas Territory, the British Monarch is the head of state, and the British government often has the last say on external affairs.

 Bosnia and Herzegovina "Premier" means the "Prime Minister".
 In the Federation of Bosnia and Herzegovina, a sub-national entity of Bosnia and Herzegovina, as well as in the cantons, the head of government has the formal title of "premier", often anglicized as "prime minister", while the national prime minister is Chairman of the Council of Ministers of Bosnia and Herzegovina, but "premier" is sometimes colloquially used.